 An organization can determine its HPO status by conducting an HPO Diagnosis.
-During the HPO Diagnosis managers and employees fill in the HPO Questionnaire (available in over 15 languages), in which they indicate how well the organization performs on the 35 HPO characteristics, on a scale of 1 (very bad) to 10 (excellent).
+During the HPO Diagnosis managers and employees fill in the HPO Questionnaire (available in 15+ languages), in which they indicate how well the organization performs on the 35 HPO characteristics, on a scale of 1 (very bad) to 10 (excellent).
 Thereupon the average scores on the five HPO factors is calculated and put into a graph.
 From this graph it can be seen whether the organization is already an HPO (which means a score of at least 8.5 on all HPO factors) and which HPO factors show a dip in the graph and therefore have to be improved.
 During a workshop with management and employees the results of the HPO Diagnosis and the HPO graph are discussed and an action agenda, with actions to improve the HPO scores, is drafted.
 In the next one to two years, the organization then has to work dedicated on these actions in order to improve its HPO scores and its competitive performance.

 What do the executive teams of competing firms actually compete on?
 Not on their firm’s products and services, that is the company’s output.
 In fact, executive teams primarily compete on the quality of their insights about their own organization.
 The first basis of competition between executive teams is the understanding of what really happens in their organization.

 EXAMPLE STEP-BY-STEP PLAN HPO DIAGNOSIS TRAJECTORY (DURATION UNTIL STEP 8: 8 – 12 WEEKS)

 - Step 2: Planning and creation of the online HPO-questionnaire(35 items) and guidance

 - Step 3: Online HPO scan (filling in the questionnaire will take a maximum of 10 minutes)

 - Step 4: HPO analysis of the scores done by our HPO Experts and your the HPO Coaches (trained by our HPO Experts)